 In some states, a trampoline owner may be liable for injuries even if he or she takes reasonable safety precautions.
 In those states, a trampoline is said to be an "attractive nuisance" which gives rise to a property owner's heightened duty to protect kids from injury, and that's often true even when children are technically trespassing.

 Causation.
 For a property owner to be liable for trampoline-related injuries, the owner’s negligence must have actually caused the injuries.
 For example, imagine an owner leaves a small ladder next to a trampoline.
 A 14-year-old child from the neighborhood uses the trampoline and becomes injured.
-The owner probably acted negligently by leaving the ladder next to the trampoline.
-But the negligence probably did not actually cause the injuries.
-A 14-year-old child could get onto a trampoline without using a ladder.
-So, the negligence could be said to be unrelated to the resulting injuries, and the homeowner may not necessarily be liable
+The owner may have acted negligently by leaving the ladder next to the trampoline, since small children could use it to access the trampoline.
+But the negligence probably did not actually cause the injuries in this instance.
+The 14-year-old child could have easily accessed the trampoline without using a ladder.
+So, the negligence could be said to be unrelated to the resulting injuries, and the homeowner might not necessarily be liable.

 Rules regarding trampoline injury liability vary depending on the circumstances of the accident, and sometimes based on state law.
 This article covered a homeowner's liability for injuries caused by a trampoline on his or her property.
 Different rules will come into play when an injury occurs elsewhere (at a "jump park" or other commercial facility, for example).
 For information that's tailored to your situation, and a full explanation of your legal options, talk to an experienced personal injury attorney.